bitlap/bitlap.github.io/docs/lab/smt/elapsed.en-US.md

 **Note**

 - `limit` The log will be printed or output to the console if the execution time exceeds this value.
+The unit is milliseconds.
   - If there is an `org.slf4j.Logger` object of `slf4j` in the owner scope of the method, this object is used; otherwise, `println` is used.
 - `logLevel` Specifies the log level to print.
 - The return type of supported method is not `Future[_]`.